emaphis/FunctionalProgrammingUsingFSharp/src/Chapter04/Section_04_03.md

 ## Pattern matching on result of recursive call

 Use pattern matching to split the result of a recursive call into components.
-The function $sumProd$ computes the pair consisting of the sum and the production of the elements in a list of integers.
+The function $sumProd$ computes the pair consisting of the sum and the product of the elements in a list of integers.

 $$
 \begin{align*}